LinkedIn Impressions: What They Mean & How to Increase Them

 Learn what LinkedIn impressions are, how they differ from views, and proven strategies to boost your content visibility in 2026.

 LinkedIn impressions measure how many times your content appears on someone's screen.
-Understanding this metric is essential for anyone building authority and attracting inbound leads on the platform—because visibility is the first step to engagement.
+Understanding this metric is essential for anyone building authority and attracting inbound leads on the platform -- because visibility is the first step to engagement, and impressions are the clearest measure of that visibility.

 Key Takeaways

-- LinkedIn impressions count each time your content appears at least 50% in view for 300+ milliseconds on a signed-in member's screen
+- LinkedIn impressions count each time your content appears at least 50% visible for 300+ milliseconds on a signed-in member's screen -- they are not unique, so one person seeing your post three times equals three impressions

 What Is a LinkedIn Impression?